 Volatility indicators provide additional information on how much an asset’s price changes in a given period.
 By analysing volatility, these indicators can predict how easy it will be to enter and exit a position, depending on volatility levels.
 Low volatility is an early sign of small price changes, while high volatility indicates fast price changes.

+III.
 How to Use Technical Indicators

 Contrary to popular perception, technical indicators are not a trading strategy.
 Instead, they are underlying tools placed on top of charts to try and identify market conditions.
 Given the array of indicators available in various trading platforms, the type of indicator deployed depends on the type of strategy a trader intends to build.